 - Lack of Privacy

 - Kids growing up disconnected from nature

 - Anything else?
 Add your hopes and dreams here!

 Work and money while living off the land

 Outside jobs vs. earning money off the land

 No matter how you slice it, you’ll need some money to live off the land.
 Some folks prefer to keep an outside job to earn income, while others want the land itself and their work on it to generate money.
 Both are good options, and only you can decide which is right for your situation.
 Some factors to consider are: How far away are you from potential employment?
 Can you work from home?
 And is the climate/weather where you live such that having a part-time desk job might actually be nice?
+If you think you might want to earn a living off the land, consider a gardening job to start, so you can get a sense of the workload and earning potential.
 To dive deeper into this question of how to earn money, read more about ways to make money off the land and jobs that are compatible with land-based life.

 After you buy a place, it may increase or decrease in value.
 This is something to consider, especially if you expect to sell at some point.
 Even if you don’t plan on selling, land acts as a kind of savings account, in case of emergency; so resale value is something to keep in mind.

 How to determine resale value is a bit of a guessing game, but you can consider some concrete factors.
 For one, proximity to a popular destination town or city usually means stable or increasing value.
 Similarly, natural resources like waterways or established forest usually have a positive impact on value.
 On the flipside, extreme remoteness (and lack of access to resources and amenities) and prevalence of flooding and other natural disasters may decrease land value or make it hard to sell.
 Access is another key issue, with good access being a boon versus poor or limited access making it harder to sell or fetch a good price.